joBr99/nspanel-lovelace-ui/ioBroker/README.md

 You can change the string and devices in the config object.

-## Buttons
+## Hardware buttons
-If you like you can add special pages for the buttons, but there is a problem currently which will open the last page again.
-But if you press the button again, the correct page will open.
+If you like you can add special pages for the buttons.

 First you need to add this rule to Tasmota: